Medically Reviewed By | Johannah Gregg, DNP FNP-C

 An ankle sleeve helps to provide added support to the tendon and helps brace the ankle.
 While a sleeve provides less support than a brace, it does provide more mobility.
+Dr. Gregg notes that sleeves can be worn all day to promote faster recovery.
 You see even more significant benefits when using a sleeve equipped with semiconductor-embedded technology.

 Incrediwear technology ankle sleeves use a semiconductor material that creates cellular vibrations and increases blood flow.
 Improved circulation to a tendon or muscle helps to reduce the chance of injury.
 Decreased blood flow to the Achilles tendon is one factor that makes the tendon more likely to rupture, which is why the Incrediwear sleeve is so valuable.

 With the risks that can affect your Achilles tendon, giving yourself additional ankle support is never a bad idea, especially if you’re an athlete.
 Learn more about how Incrediwear technology can provide you with the support you want during exercise and physical activity.